genevaers/Research-And-Development/POC-iterations/ASMcallingJAVA/README.md

 Return codes are documented in the source code of GVBUR70.

 Assembler program TSTUR70 and COBOL program TESTUR70 show examples of these calls and the API data areas.
+The NATURAL program TSTUR70.natural shows a typical Local Data Area that defines the same API data area.

 # Contributing
 Anyone can contribute to the GenevaERS project - learn more at [CONTRIBUTING.md](https://github.com/genevaers/community/blob/master/CONTRIBUTING.md)